NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/color.md

 will set the initial color of the turtles brown.
+In the model below, there are some eagles, white rats, and gray rats.
+The eagles are hunting the rats, but can see the white rats much better than the gray.
+So if an eagle is on the same patch as a white rat (but not a gray one) it will eat it.